ZASamm/the-peace-of-mind-project/README.md

 - Inspiration for some elements take from [Code Institute](https://codeinstitute.net/) walkthrough projects, such as [Love-Running](https://github.com/ZASamm/love-running) and [Love-Rosie](https://github.com/ZASamm/love-Rosie)

-- Troubleshooting through Slack Coding coach and fellow students enrolled on the Bootcamp
+- Troubleshooting through Code Institutes Slack channels and Coding Coach and fellow students enrolled on the Bootcamp